Whatcom Community College

 - You can also qualify for a fee waiver if you receive state or federal benefits such as Basic Food or Apple Healthcare.

 Running Start students are responsible for getting their own textbooks and class materials.
-Look up required books at the WCC Campus Store website
+Look up required books at the WCC Campus Store website.
+Book lists are posted a month or more before classes begin, so you can start shopping early.

 If you cannot afford the cost of your required textbooks, apply for loaner books by using the Book Loan Application.

-In order to receive books by the first day of class, you must apply by the priority deadline, two weeks before the start of the quarter.
+- In order to receive books by the first day of class, you must apply two weeks before the start of the quarter.

-Late applications are always accepted.
-However, students who apply late might not receive books in time for the first day of class.
+- Late applications are always accepted.
+However, students who apply late might not receive books in time to complete the first assignments.

 Important Dates and Deadlines